 Head Gasket Leaks can cause a lot of problems with your car.

 The biggest problem caused by a head gasket leaks is the loss of coolant.

 - causing a water leak into your engine bay

 - causing coolant to be pulled into your combustion chamber

-Losing coolant can lead to a dangerous situation in your vehicle.
+Head Gasket Leaks can lead to a dangerous situation in your vehicle.